The Fred Yates prize

 - be nominated by a Member or Associate of the SSA

 - be in the early stages of their research career, no more than five years* since attaining a graduate or post-graduate qualification

 - be an active researcher in the field of addiction

-- have one or more publications (or manuscripts accepted for publication) in the previous 12 months, and a minimum of 2 publications in the previous 5 years
+- have one or more publications (or manuscripts accepted for publication) in the previous 12 months, and a minimum of two publications in the previous five years

 - have demonstrated enthusiasm and potential future leadership.
 This may be through developing a novel programme of work or contributing to new or improved clinical practice or an enhanced understanding of addiction

-Nominations from SSA members open on 1 November and are to be received by 31 January.
+Nominations from SSA Members / Associates open on 1 November and are to be received by 24:00 (GMT), 31 January.
 A selection panel of three individuals is appointed each year from the SSA’s Board of Trustees.

 The SSA Fred Yates prize for Researcher of the Year